Neversink River waterfalls in New York

 Best flows

 Use RiverReports and USGS 01436690 at Bridgeville together for the lower-river plan.
-Stable cool flows are best; sharp rises, stained water, warm afternoons, or pushy gorge current should move the plan to easier water.
+Stable cool flows are best.
+Sharp rises, stained water, warm afternoons, or pushy gorge current should move the plan to easier water.

-When to skip
+When to leave

 Skip or pivot when thunderstorms are nearby, the gorge is rising or hard to exit, water is too warm for trout handling, public access is uncertain, or current New York trout rules for the exact reach are not confirmed.